 Joint International Representative (in Brussels) for The Platform: Israeli NGOs for Human Rights – a collaboration of twelve human rights organizations in order to enhance international advocacy to defend and promote the human rights of Palestinians under occupation.

-The organizations in The Platform are: Association for Civil Rights in Israel, Bimkom, Breaking the Silence, Combatants for Peace, Emek Shaveh, Gisha, HaMoked, Ir Amim, Physicians for Human Rights Israel, Public Committee Against Torture in Israel, Torat Tzedek and Yesh Din.
+The organizations involved in The Platform are: The Association for Civil Rights in Israel, Bimkom, Breaking the Silence, Combatants for Peace, Emek Shaveh, Gisha, HaMoked, Ir Amim, Physicians for Human Rights Israel, Public Committee Against Torture in Israel, Torat Tzedek, and Yesh Din.

-The Platform maintains a strategic partnership with Ofek: The Israeli Center for Public Affairs, an organization with wide experience in European advocacy, to accompany the Platform in developing a work plan, training and strategic planning.
-As well as coordinating joint advocacy campaigns such as statements and briefings, and collaborating through consultative group meetings, the Platform collectively employs a qualified representative in Brussels (Shaqued Morag).
+The Platform maintains a strategic partnership with Ofek: The Israeli Center for Public Affairs, an organization with wide experience in European advocacy, to assist The Platform in developing a work plan, training, and strategic planning.
+Along with coordinating joint advocacy campaigns such as statements and briefings and collaborating through consultative group meetings, The Platform collectively employs a qualified representative in Brussels (Shaqued Morag).

-The main objective for the project in its second year is is to further increase the collective impact of the Israeli human rights sector.
+The main objective of the project during its second year is to increase the collective impact of the Israeli human rights sector further.
 This will be achieved by:

-Further strengthening of the coordination among organizations.
+Further strengthening of interorganizational coordination.

 Maximizing resources and avoiding duplication of efforts.

-Responding to new developments with a unified voice, through joint statements, briefings and diplomatic updates.
+Responding to new developments with a unified voice through joint statements, briefings, and diplomatic updates.

-Publishing and publicizing the Platform’s second annual joint report about human rights issues in Israel and the oPt for Israeli and international stakeholders.
+Publishing and publicizing The Platform’s second annual joint report on human rights issues in Israel and the Occupied Palestinian Territories for Israeli and international stakeholders.

-Professional visits by Platform directors and staff members to carry out advocacy in Brussels and other European capitals.
+Professional visits by Platform directors and staff members to advocate in Brussels and other European capitals.

-In the second year of the project specifically, the Platform plans for collective work include:
+In the second year of the project specifically, The Platform’s plans for joint work include:

-Establishing the Platform as an authority on developments in the Occupied Palestinian Territory by mapping of further European advocacy targets beyond the already established network in order to increase Shaqued’s reach.
+Establishing The Platform as an authority on developments in the Occupied Palestinian Territories by mapping further European advocacy targets beyond those in its already established network in order to increase Shaqued’s reach.

-Utilizing this network to echo the information coming from the field by sending periodic updates, organizing meetings of organizations from Israel in Brussels, oral briefings to politicians, diplomats and officials in EU institutions, and connecting journalists to interviewees among the organizations.
+Mobilizing this network to amplify the information coming from the field by sending periodic updates, organizing meetings of organizations from Israel in Brussels, oral briefings to politicians, diplomats, and officials in EU institutions, and connecting journalists to interviewees from the organizations.

-Monitoring activities in the European Parliament and EU institutions on Israel-Palestine issues, and attempting to connect the Platform organizations' fieldwork with opportunities to raise awareness of these issues in discussions in the various arenas.
+Monitoring activities in the European Parliament and EU institutions on Israel-Palestine issues and attempting to connect The Platform’s organizations’ fieldwork with opportunities to raise awareness of these issues in discussions in the various arenas.

-Enhancing the Platform’s individual members capacity for international advocacy as well as strengthening coalition work so that we are sharing information in real-time, avoiding duplication of efforts and initiating joint action where appropriate to increase the impact of the organizations' work.
+Enhancing the capacity of The Platform’s individual members for international advocacy and strengthening coalition work so that we can share information in real-time, avoid duplicating efforts, and initiate joint action where appropriate to increase the impact of the organizations’ work.

-Publishing a joint report of collated research and issues each organization addresses, together and separately, and carrying out a media campaign around the report.
+Publishing a joint report of collated research and issues that each organization is working to address jointly and separately, as well as carrying out a media campaign around the report.

-Establishing a website for the Platform for transparency of our brand and activities, including for sharing statements, position papers, and relevant media work.
+Establishing a website for The Platform for transparency of our brand and activities, including sharing statements, position papers, and relevant media work.

-Topics to be addressed by the Platform during advocacy efforts include: Shrinking space for civil society in Israel, Humanitarian access in Gaza, Impunity for settler and state violence in the West Bank, Forcible transfer and displacement, Conditions of detention in Israeli prisons and ad-hoc detention facilities, Conduct of hostilities, Annexationism, specifically in the context of Jerusalem and Area C of the West Bank, The judicial overhaul in the shadow of the war
+Topics to be addressed by The Platform as part of its advocacy efforts include: the shrinking space for civil society in Israel; humanitarian access in Gaza; impunity for settler and state violence in the West Bank; forcible transfer and displacement of Palestinians; conditions of detention in Israeli prisons and ad-hoc detention facilities; the conduct of hostilities; annexationism, specifically in the context of Jerusalem and Area C of the West Bank; and the judicial overhaul in the shadow of the war.

-The 12 organizations that are part of this project have undertaken to provide $3,000 each from their core budgets to be applied to the representative’s salary—a total contribution of $36,000.
-The grant we recommend to approve for this project will cover the remaining amount for the representative’s annual employment ($80,000).
+The 12 organizations that are part of this project have undertaken to provide $3,000 each from their core budgets for the representative’s salary – a total contribution of $36,000.
+The grant we recommend is approved for this project and will cover the remaining amount for the representative’s annual salary ($80,000).